Blueskale/alx-system_engineering-devops/0x00-shell_basics/README.md

 These scripts are shell scripting commands.
-Nine scripts in this working tree.
+Tenth scripts in this working tree.